 1306.05(h) American Viticultural Areas

 American Viticultural Areas (AVA) are defined grape-growing regions in the United States, created on petition by interested parties through the federal rulemaking process.
-AVA designations appear on wine labels and “allow vintners and consumers to attribute a given quality, reputation, or other characteristic of a wine made from grapes grown in an area to its geographic origin.”
+AVA designations appear on wine labels and "allow vintners and consumers to attribute a given quality, reputation, or other characteristic of a wine made from grapes grown in an area to its geographic origin."
 Thus, these designations facilitate the accurate description of wine origins and aid consumers in identifying wines.
-See U.S. Dept. of the Treasury, Alcohol and Tobacco Tax and Trade Bureau, American Viticultural Area (AVA), http://www.ttb.gov/wine/ava.shtml (accessed June 30, 2014).
-The currently recognized AVA designations can be found at 27 C.F.R. §§9.22-9.233.
-In addition, the Alcohol and Tobacco Tax and Trade Bureau of the U.S. Department of the Treasury provides an up-to-date alphabetical list of the designations at http://www.ttb.gov/appellation/us_by_ava.pdf.
+See U.S. Dept. of the Treasury, Alcohol and Tobacco Tax and Trade Bureau, American Viticultural Area (AVA), https://www.ttb.gov/wine/ava.shtml (accessed June 30, 2014).
+The currently recognized AVA designations can be found at 27 C.F.R.
+Part 9, Subpart C. In addition, the Alcohol and Tobacco Tax and Trade Bureau of the U.S. Department of the Treasury provides an up-to-date alphabetical list of the designations at https://www.ttb.gov/wine/us_by_ava.shtml.

 Although AVA designations are similar to geographic certification marks in terms of their purpose and function, these designations raise complex issues when included in applied-for marks of any type.
 Thus, if an applied-for mark of any type contains an AVA designation, the assigned examining attorney must consult the Administrator for Trademark Policy and Procedure before taking any action on the application.